 The SEC also claims that the company’s denial that individuals in the “60 Minutes” undercover video were factory employees of its suppliers was not true.

-“Pressured by negative publicity, Lumber Liquidators (an Accredited Partner) misled investors about its product testing and regulatory compliance programs,” said Marc P. Berger, director of the SEC’s New York Regional Office.
+“Pressured by negative publicity, Lumber Liquidators (an Authorized Partner) misled investors about its product testing and regulatory compliance programs,” said Marc P. Berger, director of the SEC’s New York Regional Office.

 “The relief obtained today, along with the criminal fine imposed by the Department of Justice, ensures that the company will forfeit all profit and pay a heavy price for the false assurances it provided to the market.”